-The small pelagic fish stocks are composed of round sardinella (Sardinella aurita), flat sardinella (Sardinella maderensis), anchovies (Engraulis encrasicolus) and mackerel (Scomber colias).
-The four species represent more than 80% of the total small pelagic fish stocks.
-They have common biological and ecological traits and are processed and consumed dried or smoked.
-Biological and ecological backgrounds were included in Lazar et al., 2017.
-They have common biological and ecological traits and are processed and consumed dried or smoked.
+The small pelagic fish stocks are composed of round sardinella (Sardinella aurita), flat sardinella Sardinella maderensis, anchovies (Engraulis encrasicolus) and mackerel (Scomber colias).
+The four species represent more than 80% of the total small pelagic fish stocks in Ghana.
+They have common biological and ecological traits and are exploited in large by an artisanal fishery using purse seines, encircling gillnets and beach seines.
+The catch of small pelagics is processed for local consumption, either smoked or dried.
+The biological and ecological profile of these species were described in Lazar et al., 2016.